beardedDan/DAAN572_RL_Proj/README.md

 # DAAN572 Reinforcement Learning Final Project

-The project develops a REINFORCE algorithm in a simulated metabolic environments of diabetic individuals, provided by the Simglucose module (https://github.com/jxx123/simglucose), for an agent that controls an insulin pump.
+This project develops a REINFORCE algorithm in a simulated metabolic environments of diabetic individuals, provided by the Simglucose module (https://github.com/jxx123/simglucose), for an agent that controls an insulin pump.

 ## Background